-Simply put, a closing is the final performance of all of the agreements you made with the seller and your lender for the purchase and financing of your new home.
+Simply put, a closing is the final performance of all of the agreements you made with the home seller and your lender for the purchase and financing of your new home.
 If you are buying solely with your own cash, no lender will be involved.
-If you are financing your purchase, however your loan will close at the same time and place as your purchase.
+If you are financing your purchase (taking out a mortgage), however your loan will close at the same time and place as your purchase.

 Settlement involves the simultaneous exchange of documents, and funds required to complete the transaction.
 You pay the purchase price to the seller with a combination of your down payment, your own funds, and the proceeds of your loan.
 In exchange, the seller gives you a deed and other transfer documents, and clear title to the property.

-If you are taking out a loan, your closing will take place at the office of a settlement agent, also called an "escrowee."
+If you are taking out a mortgage loan, your closing will be handled by, and possibly held at the offices of, a settlement agent, also called an "escrowee."
 The escrowee can be the title company—that is, the company that insures your ownership of the property.
-However, in some states (such as Alaska), or local areas (such as Southern California), you are more likely to close at the lender's office, or at an escrow company.
-Upon request, some title or escrow companies will send a mobile escrowee to close in a location convenient to all of the parties.
+However, in some states (such as Alaska), or local areas (such as Southern California), the closing is more likely to be handled by the lender's office, or an escrow company.

 If you are purchasing your home for cash, no lender is involved, so you and the seller can decide the most convenient closing location.
-Your attorney, or the seller's attorney, may offer his or her office, but recent restrictions in client trust accounting may make it impossible for the attorney to disburse funds immediately.
+Your attorney, or the seller's attorney, might offer his or her office, but restrictions in client trust accounting can make it impossible for the attorney to disburse funds immediately.

 Some closings are "witness-only."
 That means that a notary or attorney goes to a location convenient to the buyer and seller to provide the loan documents and disbursement services.
 However, the notary or attorney will not explain the legal effect of the documents or the closing.
 Witness-only closings are not legal in all states.